sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 {{% render-code file="kmcd-rdap.txt" language="text" %}}
 {{< /details-md >}}

 Even though `rdap` works, it isn't installed by default on most systems.
-I'm probably going to forget to install it on my new laptop, or just default to `whois` out of habit.
+Many people are probably going to forget to install `rdap` or will just default to `whois` out of habit.
 Muscle memory—and availability—are hard to beat.
 So I figured that one way to get the old `whois` command working again is by making a proxy that speaks the WHOIS protocol to the client and will fetch the data using RDAP.

 ### Building a WHOIS-to-RDAP Proxy

 Let's build a smarter WHOIS server that acts as a proxy.
-It will listen for traditional WHOIS queries on port 43.
-Upon receiving a query, it will make an HTTPS request to the appropriate RDAP server, parse the structured JSON response, format the key details into a human-readable text format, and send that text back to the original WHOIS client.
+It will listen for WHOIS queries on port 43.
+When it receives a query, it will make an HTTPS request to the appropriate RDAP server, parse the structured JSON response, format the key details into a human-readable text format, and send that text back to the original WHOIS client.
+Simple, no?

 {{< d2 width="500px" >}}